-- Give you at least one weekend in three off, and
+- Give you at least one weekend in three off

 - Give you reasonable notice if they change your shift patterns.

 What are the Sunday Trading rules in England and Wales?

 - Large shops with over 280 square metres or more of floor space have legal restrictions on their opening hours.
 Most can only open on a Sunday for a continuous period of six hours between 10am and 6pm.
 They’re also not allowed to open on Easter Sunday or Christmas Day

-- Some shops are exempt from these rules, including off-licences; airport, railway and service station outlets; farm shops; some pharmacies; exhibition stands
+- Some shops are exempt from these rules, including off-licences, airports, railways, service station outlets, farm shops, some pharmacies, and exhibition stands

 If you are an Employer and need ongoing professional help with any staff/freelance issues then talk to Lesley at The HR Kiosk – a Human Resources Consultancy for small businesses – our fees are low to reflect the pressures on small businesses and you can hire us for as much time as you need.